alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-09-03-fleeing-with-religion-from-non-muslim-countries.md

 locale: en
 note: true
 category: [fatwas,hijrah]
-excerpt: "My children can not read Arabic well as there is no Muslim in this city except me.
+summary: "My children can not read Arabic well as there is no Muslim in this city except me.
 I am very sad and depressed, and I cry copiously over my circumstances among this large majority of non Muslims."
 muftis:
   chairman:
     - name: Shaykh Abdul-Aziz ibn Baz